maverickactuary/1actuary/content/3buildingblocks/index.md

 title: Planning &mdash; building blocks of protection success
 ---

-## Planning success: building blocks
+## Planning

-Planning is step two in a protection challenge.
-This article includes a strong steer, from survey of IFAs:
+This is step two in a protection project.

 1. [Review your current market position](/content/2marketplayers/)
 1. <span class="highlight nopadding"><a href="/content/3buildingblocks/">Plan for success as suggested by IFAs</a>
 1. [Deliver robustly and cost effectively](/content/4delivering/)

+## Exploit building blocks

-Build your way to protection success.
-Develop expertise and capability in:
+Insurers can build protection success by developing expertise and capability in:

 + Reinsurance &mdash; [here's why](reinsurance-for.html)
 + Pricing